Zachary D. Kaufman

 Dr. Kaufman has served in all three branches of the U.S. government.
 He was a U.S. Supreme Court Fellow, a Council on Foreign Relations International Affairs Fellow on the U.S. Senate Foreign Relations Committee, and a clerk for the Honorable Juan Torruella on the U.S. Court of Appeals for the First Circuit.
 In addition, he served at the U.S. Departments of State and Justice.
 He also has served at three international war crimes tribunals: the International Criminal Court (where he was the first American to serve) as well as the UN International Criminal Tribunals for Rwanda and for the Former Yugoslavia.
 In the private sector, Dr. Kaufman has practiced law at O’Melveny & Myers LLP and worked at Google.

-In addition to his other publications, Dr. Kaufman is the author or editor of three books: United States Law and Policy on Transitional Justice: Principles, Politics, and Pragmatics (2016), Social Entrepreneurship in the Age of Atrocities: Changing Our World (2012), and After Genocide: Transitional Justice, Post-Conflict Reconstruction, and Reconciliation in Rwanda and Beyond (2009).
-A Term Member of the Council on Foreign Relations, he received his Ph.D. in International Relations from Oxford University (where he was a Marshall Scholar), his J.D. from Yale Law School (where he was an Olin Fellow and Editor-in-Chief of the Yale Law & Policy Review), and his B.A. in Political Science from Yale University (where he was the student body president).
+Dr. Kaufman is a member of the Association of Marshall Scholars’ Board of Directors’ Executive Committee and a term member of the Council on Foreign Relations.
+He received his Ph.D. and M.Phil., both in International Relations, from Oxford University (where he was a Marshall Scholar); his J.D. from Yale Law School (where he was an Olin Fellow, Editor-in-Chief of the Yale Law & Policy Review, Managing Editor of the Yale Human Rights & Development Law Journal, Articles Editor of the Yale Journal of International Law, and co-founder and co-president of Yale Law Social Entrepreneurs), and his BA in Political Science from Yale University (where he was the student body president).